 Before we get a bit deeper, I want to cover what CRM isn’t.

-• It’s not magic; it can drastically improve your business and reduce your workload, but you still have to do it.
+- It’s not magic; it can drastically improve your business and reduce your workload, but you still have to actually do it.

-• CRM isn’t “12 Email Templates to Make You A Millionaire”; although “12 Email Templates to Make You A Millionaire” is very basic CRM (if you’re generous).
+- CRM isn’t “12 Email Templates to Make You A Millionaire”; although “12 Email Templates to Make You A Millionaire” is very basic CRM (if we’re being generous).

-• It’s not about always being available on the phone and bending over backwards to please your customers.
+- It’s not about always being available on the phone and bending over backward to please your customers.

 CRM has three parts

 Like we said at the beginning, when people talk about CRM they usually mean: